kmturbulenz/exprtk/exprtk/readme.txt

 table that is immutable.
 The  expression when compiled will result  in the "(y + y)" part being  const-folded at compile time to the  literal value of 246.
-Whereas  the current value of  X, being updated via  the for-loop, externally to  the expression and  the symbol table  will be available to the expression upon each evaluation.
+Whereas  the current value of  X, being updated via  the for-loop, externally to  the expression and  the symbol table shall be observable to the expression upon each evaluation.

 (2) Expression